 1. Look at the Thermostat

-To start, ensure your thermostat is telling your heater to turn on.
+To start, make certain the thermostat is telling the furnace to turn on.

 - Change the batteries if the screen is empty.
-If the digital screen is jumbled, the thermostat could need to be swapped out.
+If the digital screen is jumbled, the thermostat could need to be replaced.

 - Ensure the control is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is programmed to “run.”
-If you’re having problems turning off the program, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will cause the furnace to ignite if thermostat is causing trouble.
+If there are issues turning off the program, adjust the temperature by utilizing the up/down arrows and holding the “hold” button.
+This will cause the furnace to ignite if the thermostat is causing trouble.

-- Set the temperature setting to 5 degrees above the room temperature.
+- Set the temperature to 5 degrees above the room temperature.

-If your furnace hasn’t kicked on within a couple minutes, make certain that it has juice by switching the fan switch from “auto” to “on.”
-If the fan doesn’t start, your furnace could be without power.
+If your furnace hasn’t kicked on within a few minutes, make certain that it has power by switching the fan switch from “auto” to “on.”
+If the fan doesn’t start, the furnace could be without power.

-If you have a smart thermostat—for example one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+If a smart thermostat is installed (for example, one manufactured by Nest, Ecobee, Lux, Honeywell, or Bosch) troubleshooting is model-specific.
 Check the manufacturer’s website for support.
-If you aren’t able to get your Wi-Fi thermostat to function, contact us at 262-358-9468 for heating and cooling service.
+If the Wi-Fi enabled thermostat is not functioning, contact us at 262-554-1080 for support.

 2. Examine Breakers and Switches

 Next, check if the breaker and furnace switch are on.

-- Locate your main electrical panel.
-If you don’t know where it is, look for a gray metal box in your basement, garage or closet.
+- Locate the main electrical panel (typically a gray metal box in the basement, garage, or a closet).

-- Make sure your hands and feet aren’t moist before opening the panel or breakers.
+- Make sure hands and feet aren’t damp or wet before opening the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s reading “on.”
-If the breaker has tripped, it will be in the middle or “off” spot.
+If the breaker has tripped, it will be in the middle or “off” position.

-- Using one hand, steadily turn the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a team member from Keystone Heating & Air Conditioning Co., Inc at 262-358-9468 immediately.
+- Steadily turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with Keystone Heating & AC immediately.